Track 3: Creating Web Reports

 - To further view the product Kona Mountain's sales in Canada, select Kona Mountain in the Product Name filter control.
 The report is refreshed to show the corresponding data:

-- Press Ctrl, select Blue Mountain, Breakfest Blend and French Roast in the Product Name filter control, then release the Ctrl key.
+- Press the Ctrl key on the keyboard, select Blue Mountain, Breakfest Blend, and French Roast in the Product Name filter control, then release the Ctrl key.
 The report now shows as follows:

 - Exit Web Report Studio.